Spring 2020 Writing Seminars

 The 21st century has witnessed a global refugee crisis unprecedented in size and scope.
 In the last three years alone, poverty, war, and ethnic cleansing have displaced millions of people from Syria, Libya, Somalia, Ukraine, and Myanmar, straining the hospitality and resources of a handful of neighboring countries.
 With 85% of all refugees hosted by developing countries, critics accuse wealthy nations like the United States of not doing to enough to confront these crises.
 How should states weigh obligations to their own citizens against obligations to the rest of humanity?
-We begin this Writing Seminar by questioning the moral significance of state borders, viewing Ai Weiwei’s documentary Human Flow in light of Thomas Hobbes’s claim that justice only exists within the nation-state.
-We then analyze the practice of humanitarian intervention, drawing on evidence surrounding the Darfur civil war to explore the forces that shape cross-border responses to human suffering.
+We begin this Writing Seminar by questioning the moral significance of national borders in light of Immanuel Kant’s attempt to resolve the conflict between national and cosmopolitan duties.
+We then analyze competing models of humanitarian intervention, drawing on evidence surrounding the Darfur civil war to explore the forces that shape cross-border responses to human suffering.
 For the research project, students will investigate a specific case study or debate in the global justice literature.
 Possible topics range from the prosecution of war criminals by the International Criminal Court to the distribution of carbon emissions rights.
 Finally, students will translate their research findings into an op-ed for the general public.

 Living with AI